appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/Communicate-Between-an-App-and-Iframe.md

 * To receive the messages, use the `addEventListener()` method of the `window` object that adds an event listener in your parent app.

     ```js
-    //add this code in your parent app that you've embedded in Appsmith using the Iframe widget
+    //add this code in your app that you've embedded in Appsmith using the Iframe widget
-    window.addEventListener('message', (event) => {
+    const messageHandler = (event) => {
         //The message sent is available in the event object.
         if(event) {
         // Read the message by using the event.data property